standardebooks/manual/8-typography.rst

 	-	Short musical compositions or audio, like pop songs, arias, or an episode in a radio series.

-	-	Short prose like novellas, shot stories, or short (i.e. not epic) poems.
+	-	Short prose like novellas, short stories, or short (i.e. not epic) poems.

 	-	Chapter titles in a prose work.